How to use agents with inbound and outbound phone calls.

 step.
 If you’re using our Replit template, this is already set up for you!

-Next, we’ll set up a programmable phone number on Twilio that can accept the TwiML object from above.
-To do this,
+Next, we’ll set up a programmable phone number on Twilio that can accept the TwiML object from

 Tip: if you already have existing Twilio integrations, set up the number in a subaccount